 This AIF includes references to financial measures commonly used in the crude oil and natural gas industry, such as: adjusted net earnings from operations; adjusted funds flow; netback; and net capital expenditures.
 These financial measures are not defined by IFRS and therefore are referred to as non-GAAP financial measures, as defined in National Instrument 52-112 - Non-GAAP and Other Financial Measures Disclosure ("NI 52-112").
 Non-GAAP measures are used by the Company to evaluate its financial performance, financial position or cash flow.
-Descriptions of the Company's non-GAAP measures "adjusted net earnings from operations," "adjusted funds flow," "netback," and "net capital expenditures," included in this AIF, are provided in the "Non-GAAP and Other Financial Measures" section of the Company's annual MD&A for the year ended December 31, 2022, dated March 1, 2023.
-"Free cash flow" is a non-GAAP financial measure that represents adjusted funds flow adjusted for base capital expenditures and dividends on common shares.
-The Company considers free cash flow a key measure in demonstrating the Company's ability to generate cash flow to fund future growth through capital investment, pay returns to shareholders and to repay debt.
+Descriptions of the Company's non-GAAP measures "adjusted net earnings from operations," "adjusted funds flow," "netback," and "net capital expenditures," included in this AIF, are provided in the "Non-GAAP and Other Financial Measures" section of the Company's annual MD&A for the year ended December 31, 2023, dated February 28, 2024.
+"Free cash flow" is a non-GAAP financial measure.
+The Company considers free cash flow a key measure in demonstrating the Company's ability to generate cash flow to fund future growth through capital investment, to repay debt and to pay returns to shareholders through dividends and share repurchases pursuant to its free cash flow allocation policy.